Programming Efficient Peck Drilling Cycle

 And here is a pretty image showing Peck VS Hole Depth for regular twist drill:

-- P : Dwell at the last peck in seconds
+- P: Dwell time at the last peck (seconds)

 (T15 7/32 HiHelix DRL DEEP a 3.5" Hole)